 Fr.
 Greg and the School Sisters, working closely with local leadership, began developing programs in healthcare, education, and agriculture.
 Responding to the great disparity in land ownership and wealth, Fr.
 Greg and the School Sisters helped more than 3700 families acquire property for farming.
 His passion for social justice informed all of the work he did for the almost 50 years that he served the people of San Lucas.

-Fr.
-Greg for his efforts won many awards, including honorary degrees and the Order of the Quetzal, the highest award given by the Guatemalan government.
+In recognition of his work in San Lucas, Fr.
+Greg won many awards, including honorary degrees and the Order of the Quetzal, the highest award given by the Guatemalan government.
 And although Fr.
-Greg was also given the title of Monsignor, Fr.
-Greg always referred to himself as a simple parish priest.
+Greg was also given the title of Monsignor, he always referred to himself as a simple parish priest.